Engineering Alumni Reunion

 Please join them in congratulating Jiajia and Philip for their remarkable achievement.

-Congratulations to Binay Poudel '12, winner of the 2012 Edwin P. Nye Award.
+Congratulations to Mark K. Yanagisawa '14 and Joanna Wycech '14, winners of the 2013 Edwin P. Nye Award.
 This award was established in 1983 by family, friends, and colleagues of the late Professor Emeritus Edwin P. Nye and goes to an undergraduate who has demonstrated understanding and concern for the need to achieve a harmonious balance between man's technology and the natural environment.
 Selection of the recipient is made by the Engineering faculty.

-Congratulations to Andrei Marchidan '13, winner of the 2012 Hartford Section of the American Society of Mechanical Engineers (ASME) Prize.
+Congratulations to Junius Santoso '14, winner of the 2013 Hartford Section of the American Society of Mechanical Engineers (ASME) Prize.
 This prize is awarded by the Hartford Chapter of The American Society of Mechanical Engineering to a full-time junior or senior who is concentrating in mechanical engineering and has an exceptional academic record.

-Congratulations to Kevin Huang '12, winner of the 2012 Theodore R. Blakeslee II Award.
+Congratulations to Junius Santoso '14, winner of the 2013 Theodore R. Blakeslee II Award.
 This award was established in 1992 by the family, friends, and colleagues of the late Professor Theodore R. Blakeslee II, Associate Professor of Engineering, to reward the outstanding teaching assistant in engineering.

 Trinity Engineering Alumni in the News